Deducteam/Logipedia/README.md

-# SharingAnArithmeticLibrary
+# Logipedia
 This repository presents an arithmetic library that is shared between several proof systems.
-For the moment, the proof systems supported are:
+For the moment, the proofs can be exported to the following systems:
 - Coq
 - Matita
 - OpenTheory
+- Lean
+- PVS

 If you want to export this library to your favorite system, please send me a mail to franth2@gmail.com.
 All contributions are welcome!

 # Compiling the project

-To compile the project, you need to install Dedukti (version 2.5.1) first that can be found on opam.
+To compile the project, you need to install the last version of Dedukti [https://github.com/Deducteam/Dedukti](https://github.com/Deducteam/Dedukti).
 Then you can compile the project with

 ``` bash
 make main